nuuuwan/news_lk3_data/README.md

 Police say the killings were carried out with 2 T56 firearms close to the Beliatta exit of the Southern Expressway on the 22nd of January.

 Five individuals including  Saman Perera, the leader of the Ape Janabala Party were victims of the shooting.

+World’s first execution by Nitrogen injection carried out in US state of Alabama

 Court allows questioning of suspect in Beliatta shooting on detention orders